top of page

 Typically, unofficial transcripts will be rejected.

-Remember, most institutions require "official" transcripts to be sent to their registrar's office.
+Most institutions require "official" transcripts to be sent to their Registrar's Office.

 For students who have served in the Army, Navy, Marines, or Coast Guard, you can go to the Joint Services Transcript (JST) website and fill out an Official Transcript Request.